 Wu Meng, in the Jin Dynasty, lived in a poor family who couldn’t afford a mosquito net.
 To make sure the mosquitoes wouldn’t sting his parents, he sat by the bed naked after his parents went asleep, attracting the insects to drink his blood, in what was effectively a tamer form of blood sacrifice.

-It seems like the final choice was still up to the mosquitoes, but one supposes Wu couldn’t be expected to think of other alternatives, as he was only eight years old at that time.
+It seems like the final choice was still up to the mosquitoes, but one supposes Wu couldn’t be expected to think of alternatives, as he was only 8 years old at that time.

 4. Lying Down on the Ice to Fetch Fish（卧冰求鲤）

 Wang Xiang, in the Jin Dynasty, had a stepmother surnamed Zhu who always abused him.
 One day in winter, Zhu became sick and wanted to eat fresh fish.
 Wang Xiang went out but found the river had frozen over entirely.
 He then removed his coat and shirt and lay down on the ice, trying to thaw the ice to get the fish under it.
 Then the ice melted, two carp jumped out and became food for his stepmother.
 After that Zhu treated Wang as her own son.

 Actually, those two fish saved Wang’s life.
 Before this story happened, his stepmother had even tried to poison him and Wang was so obedient that he preferred death than resistance.
 Wang Xiang’s half-brother Wang Lan—who was Zhu’s son—protected Wang Xiang by always tasting the food before Wang ate.
 So Wang survived…to fetch the fish.